automl/random_forest_run/README.md

 For the C++ library itself, you need no additional libaries, only a C++11 capable compiler.
 Technically, you need Boost if you want to compile the unit tests.
-The development is done using GCC 5.4 and 6.2.
+The development is done using GCC 7.2.
 You probably have to set CMAKE\_CXX\_FLAGS to -std=c++11 when using older compilers.

 ```